pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

 ## SwiftUI's tools for navigation

-Many of SwiftUI's navigation tools are driven off of optional state, but sadly not all, and even the ones that are have some problems.
+Many of SwiftUI's navigation tools are driven off of optional state, but sadly not all.

 The simplest example is modal sheets.
 A simple API is provided that takes a binding of an optional item, and when that item flips to a non-`nil` value it is handed to a content closure to produce